 Current undergraduates studying mathematics at Merton have been working on a project to explore the discoveries of Merton’s mathematicians, so if you’re interested in finding out more about these fascinating people and their work, then follow the links below to articles researched and written by some of our students!

 Merton’s mathematical significance is not confined to history books and archives - mathematics at Merton continues to flourish and shows no signs of stopping!
-Aside from Sir Andrew Wiles, current eminent mathematicians at Merton include the Warden, Sir Martin Taylor, an expert in Number Theory; Professor Ulrike Tillmann, an expert in Topology; Professor of Logic Boris Zilber; Professor Artur Ekert, a specialist in quantum computation, and emeritus Professor Dominic Welsh, an expert in discrete mathematics who has written several books for undergraduates on cryptography, codes, complexity and knots.
-Biological applications of mathematics are represented in the work of Professor Béla Novák and Professor Robert May, The Lord May of Oxford.
+Aside from Professor Sir Andrew Wiles, current eminent mathematicians at Merton include Professor Ulrike Tillmann, an expert in Topology; Emeritus Professor of Logic Boris Zilber; Professor Artur Ekert, a specialist in quantum computation, and Emeritus Professor Dominic Welsh, an expert in discrete mathematics who has written several books for undergraduates on cryptography, codes, complexity and knots.
+Biological applications of mathematics are represented in the work of Professor Béla Novák and the late Professor Robert May, The Lord May of Oxford.